What are the Most Common Job Interview Mistakes?

 - Being too eager to get the job without discerning whether it is the right fit for you and the company is not recommended.
 It’s been our experience that many tech candidates would rather take the first offer they get than have to keep interviewing.
 (Note: Those that job-hop too frequently are likely to get dinged for lack of longevity when seeking new employment.)

-After the Interview: The Reminder
+After the Interview: Send a Note

 Sure, it may sound old-fashioned, but sending a follow-up note after an interview is a great idea for a few reasons.
 First, it allows you to continue the conversation in a professional way and ask any additional questions.
 Secondly, it provides another opportunity for you to sell yourself.
 Lastly, it is a polite gesture to thank the interviewer for taking the time to discuss the job’s requirements and review your qualifications.
 Keep it short and sweet.